What are mobile, manufactured, and modular homes?

 Manufactured homes and mobile homes are regulated by the Department of Housing and Urban Development (HUD).
 The only difference between the two types of homes is the date they were built.
 According to HUD, a factory-built home prior to June 15, 1976 is a mobile home and one built after June 15, 1976 is a manufactured home.

-Manufactured homes have some common traits:
+Both manufactured homes and mobile homes have several common traits:

 - May be built on a metal frame instead of a crawlspace or basement

-- Sometimes have tie downs in place of a permanent foundation.
+- Sometimes have tie downs in place of a permanent foundation

 - Typically built on crawlspaces or basements

-- Usually look like traditional “stick-built” homes in both size and features.
+- Usually look like traditional “stick-built” homes in both size and features

 Look for a tag.
 Mobile and manufactured homes typically require a tag with renewal each year because they can be moved or relocated.

-Our counselors are also always more than happy to help you figure out what kind of insurance is right for you, you can reach them at 800-841-2964.
+Our counselors are also always more than happy to help you figure out what kind of insurance is right for you, you can reach them at (800) 841-2964.

 The above is meant as general information and as general policy descriptions to help you understand the different types of coverages.
-These descriptions do not refer to any specific contract of insurance and they do not modify any definitions expressly stated in any contracts of insurance.
+These descriptions do not refer to any specific contract of insurance and they do not modify any definitions, exclusions or any other provision expressly stated in any contracts of insurance.
 We encourage you to speak to your insurance representative and to read your policy contract to fully understand your coverages.